kn0ll/unison/unison-wasm/demo/README.md

 # 1. Build WASM from Unison code
 npm run build:wasm
 # This runs build-wasm.sh which:
-#   - Generates pricing.wat (reference implementation)
+#   - Creates a .unison codebase from src/pricing.u (via UCM transcript)
+#   - Compiles all pricing functions using compile-codebase
 #   - Converts to pricing.wasm using wat2wasm

 # 2. Build TypeScript